 New Fellowship/Coffee Space (3a): With updated coffee-house decor, this space will be a welcoming spot for coffee and fellowship.
 It offers a space for our Young Adult/College ministry to gather, as well as offering more space for the Family Meal each week.

-Children's Large-Group Space (3c): Kids need space to run, jump and dance.
-This Large-Group space will be used for games, Kidz ROC worship, and as a classroom.
-It will have a large opening with a sliding barn-door to enable that space to be connected to the Fellowship/Coffee area for larger gatherings or the Family Meal.
+Children's Large-Group Space (3b): Kids need space to run, jump and dance.
+This Large-Group space will be used for games, Kidz ROC worship, and as a classroom on Sunday mornings.
+It will have a large opening with sliding barn doors to enable that space to be connected to the Fellowship/Coffee area for larger gatherings or the Family Meal.

-The kitchen will have a wall bumped out and new appliances to make the space more functional and efficient.
-New doors in the adjoining hallway will enclose a much needed pantry space.
+Kitchen expansion (4a): The kitchen will have a wall bumped out and new appliances to make the space more functional and efficient.

-The current offices will be renovated into a much needed adult classroom/conference room space that will also house our Library.
+The current offices will be renovated into a much needed adult classroom/conference room space.
+A hallway to the new restrooms will also house a supply closet and additional storage.